My Dinner

 Making the main dough

-1. Once the pre-dough has risen, add the rest of the flour, salt, sugar, butter, vanilla sugar and gingerbread spice to the dough.
+1. Once the pre-dough has risen, add the rest of the flour, salt, sugar, butter, vanilla sugar, and gingerbread spice to the dough.
 Knead thoroughly with either a dough hook or your hands.
-Don’t worry if the dough is a little tough.
-Kneading this dough is hard work.
+Don't worry if the dough is a little tough.
+Kneading this dough is hard to work.

 2. Now add the almonds and raisins to the dough.
-Do not knead too vigorously, otherwise the raisins might burst and will colour the dough.
+Do not knead too vigorously, otherwise, the raisins might burst and color the dough.

 Steps on how to make German Stollen